 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The Platinum Card® from American Express is arguably the most premium travel rewards card on the market.
-It grants you access to thousands of airport lounges worldwide, gives you $500+ in statement credits annually, and earns a whopping 5 points per dollar spent on flights!
+The Platinum Card® from American Express is arguably the most premium credit card on the market.
+It grants you access to over 1,400+ airport lounges worldwide, gives you loads of annual statement credits, and earns a whopping 5 points per dollar spent on flights!
 But on the flip side, the card has a fee that’s nothing to scoff at.

 Fear not!
 We’ve done the hard work and looked through all of the card’s benefits, researched their respective value, and assigned each benefit a price tag.
 Then, we added it all up and assigned the entire card a value which we’ll reveal at the end of the article.